elasticio/elasticio.github.io/content/_guides/creating-recipes.md

 ## Create Recipe - Flows Export

 Open the Flows page.
 Press a gear button of the first Flow which you want to be a part of the Recipe.
-Choose the “Export to a Recipe” menu item.
+Choose the “Export to a Recipe” menu item:

+{% include img.html max-width="60%" url="/assets/img/integrator-guide/creating-recipes/export-recipe.png" title="Export Recipe" %}

 The multi-select mode will be enabled and you can choose other flows which will be a part of the Recipe.
 Then click the “Export to recipe” button in the top right corner.

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/creating-recipes/select-multiple-flows.png" title="Select Multiple Flows" %}

 ### Export to a new Recipe

 By default, you will be suggested to create a new Recipe.
-Enter its name, description (supports [Markdown](https://www.markdownguide.org/)), and description of its credentials.
+Enter its name (**1**), description(**2**) (supports [Markdown](https://www.markdownguide.org/)), and description of its credentials(**3**).

-You can also change its [visibility](#visibility).
-On Save, you will be redirected to the newly created Recipe.
+You can also change its [visibility](#visibility)(**4**).
+On Save, you will be redirected to the newly created Recipe:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/creating-recipes/configure-export.png" title="Configure Export" %}

 ### Export to an existing Recipe

 The “Save as” dropdown allows you to choose “Update existing recipe”.
+In this case, you will be able to choose an existing Recipe to update:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/creating-recipes/select-recipe.png" title="Select Recipe" %}

-In this case, you will be able to choose an existing Recipe to update.
-The rest of the form is the same except for the [credentials mapping](#mapping) block.
+The rest of the form is the same except for the [credentials mapping](#mapping) block:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/creating-recipes/set-credentials.png" title="Set Credentials" %}

->**Please Note:** When you want to activate a Recipe based on the Flow with Topics you have to follow the steps described in above  .
+>**Please Note:** When you want to activate a Recipe based on the Flow with Topics you have to follow the steps described in above.
 However, there is one important difference from a recipe with topics from a recipe without topics - a recipe using topics can only be activated within one workspace.

 ## Create and manage recipes with API